-Take a look at some of the correspondence below - demonstrating the width of activities and work we carry out to maintain the Heart of England Way and Arden Way.
+Take a look at some of the correspondence from the past below - demonstrating the wide scope of activities and work we carry out to maintain the Heart of England Way and Arden Way.

 Volunteers are needed to help install two metal kissing gates and a board walk on Footpath W56.
 The path is located at Chadwick End.
 The village lies on the A4141 about 4 miles south of Knowle on the road to Warwick.
 This stretch of path is notoriously boggy and is the last major outstanding physical problem on the whole of the Way.

 Warwickshire County Council are going to provide the materials, we need to supply the labour.
 The arrangements are on Thursday 14th October it's planned to install the two gates.
 I need at least 6 volunteers for this work.
-On Wednesday 20th October we will make a start on the board walk.
+We will make a start on the board walk.
 Depending on how many we get we may be able to finish the job that day, but to be on the safe side I have set aside Thursday 28th to complete the job.

 If you can help on one, or all of the days, please get back to me and I can give you further details.
 If you can only manage one day then I would prefer you to volunteer for Wednesday 20th to help with the main task of constructing the board walk.
 Thank you.